Sun City Center, Florida

 Sun City Center is an unincorporated census-designated place (CDP) in southern Hillsborough County, Florida, United States.
 It is located south of Tampa and north of Sarasota on I-75.
 As of the 2020 census, the population was 30,952.
-The ZIP Code serving the community is 33573.

 Description

 Sun City Center is an age-restricted community, which consists of single-family dwellings, duplexes, townhouses, and apartment buildings.
 It has its own hospital and several nursing home facilities.
 It is legal to drive golf carts on the wide, palm-lined streets during daylight hours, and most shopping has special parking slots for same.
 There are about five golf courses, various hobby shops, and an outdoor and two indoor pools in the main clubhouse area.
 There are clubs for almost any interest or hobby, including ham radio, computers, art, woodworking, photography, sewing, cards, investments, and dancing.

 Geography

-Sun City Center is located in southern Hillsborough County at (27.713353, -82.359659).
+Sun City Center is located in southern Hillsborough County.
 It is bordered to the northwest by Apollo Beach, to the northeast by Balm, to the east by Wimauma, and to the west by Ruskin.
 Interstate 75 forms the northwestern edge of the CDP, with access from Exit 240, Sun City Center Boulevard (State Road 674).
 U.S. Route 301 forms the eastern edge of the CDP, and the southern edge follows the Little Manatee River.
 Tampa is 24 mi to the north, and Bradenton is 21 mi to the southwest via I-75, or 25 mi via US-301.

 According to the United States Census Bureau, Sun City Center has a total area of 43.0 km2, of which 40.8 km2 are land and 2.2 km2, or 5.20%, are water.